-It was customary in Talmudic times for friends of a groom to act as his groomsmen, that is, to bring him gifts in celebration of his wedding and to join him for wedding feasts, which lasted for seven days.
+In Talmudic times, it was customary for friends of a groom to act as his groomsmen, that is, to bring him gifts in celebration of his wedding and to join him for seven-day wedding feasts.
 It was understood that the groom would reciprocate when his groomsmen celebrated their own weddings.

 If some of the brothers performed as groomsmen during their father's lifetime – the father providing the necessary funds to do so - then when the original groom reciprocates with gifts of his own – they are returned to the common estate.